pthakur03/Student-Queue-Service/README.md

 # Student-Queue-Service
-Toying with data structures to offer a real world service by employing low latency and memory optimization techniques
+Toying with data structures to offer a real world service alongside a low latency design and memory optimization techniques